 The LU decomposition can be improved by employing Gaussian elimination with partial pivoting, where the rows of A are strategically permuted at each iteration.
 The QR factorization can be similarly improved by permuting the columns of A at each iteration.
 The result is the factorization AP = QR, where P is a permutation matrix that encodes the column swaps.
-SciPy's scipy.linalg.qr() can compute the pivoted QR decomposition.
+To compute the pivoted QR decomposition with scipy.linalg.qr(), set the keyword pivoting to True.

 '''

 Get the decomposition AP = QR for a random matrix A.

 A = np.random.random((8,10))

 Q,R,P = la.qr(A, pivoting=True)

 P is returned as a 1-D array that encodes column ordering,

 so A can be reconstructed with fancy indexing.

-np.allclose(Q.dot(R), A[:,P])
+np.allclose(Q @ R, A[:,P])

 True

 '''